anonymousException/renpy-translator/README.md

 You may need to modify these certain lines manually.

 Fortunately this situation occurs rarely , you need not to spend too much time to modify these certain lines.

+Currently Google is the best choice to translate the contents which contain special symbols , you can re-translate these contents with Google

 ### Anti-virus software report viruses